microsoft/code-with-engineering-playbook/docs/automated-testing/ui-testing/teams-tests.md

 ### b) Using BrowserStack

-BrowserStack is an example of cloud-based service that allows developers to test both the web and mobile application across various browsers, operating systems, and real mobile devices.
+BrowserStack serves as a cloud-based platform that enables developers to test both the web and mobile application across various browsers, operating systems, and real mobile devices.
+This can be seen as an alternative solution to the approach described earlier.
 The specific insights provided below relate to implementing such tests for a custom Microsoft Teams application:

 - BrowserStack does not support out of the box the installation of Teams from the App Store or Play Store.
 However, there is a workaround, described in [their documentation](https://www.browserstack.com/support/faq/app-automate/app/can-i-install-an-app-from-the-app-store-or-play-store).
 Therefore, if you choose to go this way, you would first need to implement a step that installs Teams on the cloud-based device, by implementing the workaround described above.
 - You may encounter issues with Google login, as it requires a newly created Google account, in order to log in to the store.
 To overcome this, make sure to disable 2FA from Google, further described in [Troubleshooting Google login issues](https://www.browserstack.com/docs/app-automate/appium/advanced-features/setup-google-account#nodejs).